lucaswang977/devenv-config/README.md

 - [PNPM](https://pnpm.io/) as the default node package management
 - GitHub CLI
 - Tmux as the default terminal multiplexer with [Oh my tmux!](https://github.com/gpakosz/.tmux)
-- No password SSH login with pubkeys (in this folder /pubkeys)
+- SSH login with credentials (trusted host's pubkeys are in /pubkeys)
 - Separated PostgreSQL database container on port 5432 (hostname "localdb")
 - $HOME/share of the host machine is shared as /root/share